Smartmind12/questdb.io/docs/reference/function/aggregation.md

 `row_number() OVER(PARTITION BY [partition_expression1, partition_expression2], ORDER BY sort_expression1 [ASC | DESC]) as [row_num]` - returns the sequential number of a row within a partition of a result set, starting at number 1 for the first row in each partition.

-- If there are duplicate tuples for the combination of `partitioning` and `order by` columns list, then the function can assign the row numbers in any order for such duplicates leading to non-deterministic results.
 - Since the rows are returned dynamically, there is no guarantee that the rows returned will be ordered exactly the same with each execution of the query.
-Hence SQL keywords such as `OVER` & `PARTITION BY` are specified to set unique parameters and organise the row indexing.
+Hence SQL keywords such as `OVER` and `PARTITION BY` are specified to set unique parameters and organise the row indexing.
 - `OVER()` function is used to specify the set of rows upon which the window function operates depending on the parameters input to arrange the table in a logical manner basis the parameters set.

 **Examples:**